frankodoom/libwebp.net/README.md

             var codec = new Codec(configuration);

-    //call encode function on the codec and pass a FileStream or File Path await codec.EncodeAsync("THis will be a FileStream or FilePath");
+    //call encode function on the codec and pass a FileStream or File Path
+    // your converted webp file will be returned as a FileStream FileStream fileStream =  await codec.EncodeAsync("THis will be a FileStream or FilePath");

+            //...create your file by copying or downloading..etc